Valentine’s Day And Another Gift Idea Down The Drain!

 This DIY crafts project should be pretty clean.
 No bugs in this one!

 It’s a shame that these days, we can’t just enjoy a gift for what it is, without worrying that it would somehow jump out, bite us and harm our valuables.
 The fight against malicious minds, fraud, identity theft, scams, you name it, just never ends, does it?
-I suppose sometimes, the old-fashioned gifts are just better.
+In some respects, the old-fashioned gifts may be better and safer.

 Despite the fact that I love my computer and electronics, I’ve always found that the gifts I appreciate most are analog, or not even a thing at all.
 Thanks for the heads up!